hawthorneguild/Guides/_playersguide/your-mal.md

 ## Your first MAL entry

-Once you've created your first character sheet, you should create add the character in your MAL.
+Once you've created your first character sheet, you should add the character in your MAL.
 The first row of each character should be a "character creation" session, which logs the character's initial XP and GP (depending on whether they start at level 3 or level 5), and starting equipment.

 - The MAL already defaults to starting level 3.
 - If you wish to create a level 5 character, add 5600XP and 600GP in your character creation entry.